 Outside of the alcohol (which was in steady supply) the topics were also really interesting.
 Actually, topic wise, it’s totally up to the people presenting to pick what they want to speak about, which results in some interesting talks.
 Rarely, however, are the topics pulled out of the air, as you might expect they are influenced largely by the ongoing trends in the industry.
 As there were speakers present from Microsoft, VMware, Nutanix, Parallels and more, the common ground (almost) across the board was the subject of DaaS and Microsoft’s new Windows Virtual Desktop.

-If you're interested in seeing how our own tool ThinKiosk will work with WVD and DaaS in general, sign up for our on-demand webinar and get instant access to a showcase of Windows Virtual Desktop running with ThinKiosk.
+If you're interested in seeing how our own tool ThinKiosk will work with WVD and DaaS in general, watch our on-demand webinar and get instant access to a showcase of Windows Virtual Desktop running with ThinKiosk.

 Understanding DaaS - Alex Cooper, Claudio Rodrigues, Ruben Spruijt and Jorge Luis